steinuil/steinuil.github.io/posts/urweb-sig.md

 The `a` in square brackets here corresponds to `a ::: Type` in the signature above.
 We could also write it like `[a ::: Type]` if we wanted to be more explicit.

-As you might have guessed, `a` is an explicit type parameter that ensures `rev` is polymorphic.
-OCaml also has [a similar syntax][ocaml-poly] for ensuring the well-typedness of a polymorphic function, but while expliciting the polymorphic type parameters might be optional in OCaml, it is not in Ur/Web.

 Quoting from the [tutorial](http://www.impredicative.com/ur/tutorial/intro.html):